How to Pay a 1099 Independent Contractor

 2. Get them the money

-Some employers choose to write their contractors checks, while others get permission to pay contractors via direct deposit (note: authorization forms are required!), and some use websites like PayPal to electronically transfer the funds.
+Some employers choose to write their contractors checks, while others get permission to pay contractors via direct deposit to their bank account (note: authorization forms are required!), and some use websites like PayPal to electronically transfer the funds.
 Many payroll services can also process these payments as a convenience, as long as you are already using them to pay your employees.

 3. Pay any backup withholding that you withheld to the IRS